 The Center’s work is organized to provide solutions to specific social problems that build on the strengths and expertise of our university, faculty, students and our partners in the community.
 Currently we have programs that seek to advance: community responses to violence against women; safety and equity in sports and physical activity; and the quality of life of working mothers, with a focus on breastfeeding.
 Each of our programs has a program director that coordinates activity in that area:

-- Program to Advance Community Responses to Violence Against Women (Program Director is Christine Murray, Associate Professor Department of Counseling, School of Education)
+- Program to Advance Community Responses to Violence Against Women (Program Director is Loreen Olson, Associate Professor of Communication Studies, College of Arts and Sciences)

-- Program for the Advancement of Girls and Women in Sport and Physical Activity (Donna Duffy, AP Assistant Professor of Kinesiology, School of Health and Human Science
+- Program for the Advancement of Girls and Women in Sport and Physical Activity (Program Director is Donna Duffy, AP Assistant Professor of Kinesiology, School of Health and Human Science)

 Learn more about our programs on our Facebook pages: